 Modern treatment options for sleep apnea include wearing an oral appliance, which Dr. Spaniel can fit you for.
 Oral appliances are sleek and portable devices (designed similarly to a mouth guard) that work to keep the airway passages open for unobstructed breathing.
 Many patients prefer oral appliances because they are small, light and, unlike CPAP machines, do not make any noise, undoubtedly increasing their chances of a good night’s rest.

-If you suspect you have sleep apnea, schedule an appointment with Summerwood Family Dental.
+If you suspect you have sleep apnea, schedule an appointment with Summerwood Dental Associates.
 Dr. Spaniel would be happy to discuss your symptoms and possible treatment options.
 Contact our office by calling or emailing our office today.